HossamKhafagy9/Sprints_Project/README.md

 ## Step 7: Run the Pipeline
 1. Using the provided Jenkinsfile, the pipeline will:

-   -Build Docker images
+   Build Docker images
-   -Push images to ECR
+   Push images to ECR
-   -Deploy Kubernetes resources
+   Deploy Kubernetes resources

 3. Commit and push changes to GitHub.
   --Jenkins will automatically trigger the pipeline and execute defined actions.